emmajanedrews/base-template/_posts/2015-10-22-portland-neighborhood-spotlight-johns-landing.md

 youtube_alternate_image:
 youtube_code: 5TbQHzfLS7Q
 ---

-{% include youtube.html %}
-Today, I want to give you a behind the scenes look at one of Portland's most established neighborhoods: John's Landing.
+{% include youtube.html %}Today, I want to give you a behind the scenes look at one of Portland's most established neighborhoods: John's Landing.

 John's Landing used to be known as Fulton and is positioned east of the I-5 between the Tualatin and Willamette rivers.
 It follows the Willamette River for three miles, stretching north to South Waterfront and south to the Sellwood Bridge.
-John's Landing is home to both commercial and residential properties, including our very own Stellar Realty office!
-Just across the street is Jolly Roger, a great pit stop whether you're looking for food or something to drink; we really like to do Thursday night trivia!
+John's Landing is home to both commercial and residential properties, including our very own Stellar Realty office!Just across the street is Jolly Roger, a great pit stop whether you're looking for food or something to drink; we really like to do Thursday night trivia!
 Down the street you'll find the amazing Zen Salon; I recommend Melissa - she's great for girls and guys alike!

 There is a great variety a homes in the John's Landing neighborhood.
 Properties range from gorgeous old foursquares to bungalows and condos!
 Seeing these great old homes is a great reminder of the home maintenance we should all be doing in our current homes: cleaning your furnace filter; inspecting your tub and sink drains; cleaning your carpets and windows; checking the batteries in your smoke detectors; and inspecting your roofing, among other things.
 For a complete list, check out the Better Homes and Gardens Maintenance Checklist!